-This trace point – which are usually undocumented ways of amending the behaviour of Ingres and Vector – is now officially supported and is documented in the product manuals.
+This trace point – which are usually undocumented ways of amending the behavior of Ingres and Vector – is now officially supported and is documented in the product manuals.
 In fact, extra syntax has been added in the latest releases to make it even easier to work with (look for “SET SERVER_TRACE” in the manuals), so you can use it yourselves for ad-hoc query analysis.
 For example, you can now enable query tracing only for specific users running queries against a specific database that take longer than a certain time period to run, making its use for diagnostics much easier – see here for more details for Actian X and here for Vector v5.

 Using the SC930 trace point means that the query recording part of the operation can work on older versions of Ingres and Vector that don’t yet support server_trace.

 Playback is a separate set of tools, written initially by the Professional Services team at Actian, described in the Actian Github repository here (with binary releases also published to Github but the leader source code maintained in SVN here), which is designed to replay each query against your test system in the same order and relative timing that it was recorded in.

 “Query” in this context means any SQL statement that can be run against the Ingres or Vector database.
 In fact, even if the “Query” is invalid SQL, Playback will try and replay it and if it is invalid, it will fail just like it would have when it was recorded.

 Playback is, in the main, made up of 2 core pieces.